Gain financial insights

 These funds invest in fixed-income securities and are ideal for conservative investors seeking regular income.

-• Liquid Funds: Invest in short-term instruments, offering high liquidity.
+• Liquid Funds: Invest in short-term instruments that offer high liquidity.

 • Corporate Bond Funds: Focus on high-rated corporate bonds.